RobertBoganKang/Violin_Bow_Path/README.md

 This algorithm could calculate the violin bow path with custom given condition.
 ### Deficiency
 This algorithm is not optimized.
-It can only roughly show one solution with strict condition.
-However, this solution is pretty much near the optimized solution with some low frequency movement, thus it still could help me to solve some violin problem.
+It can roughly show one solution with strict condition.
+However, this solution is pretty much near the optimized solution ignoring some low frequency movement, thus it still could help me to solve violin problem.
 ## Given Data Form
 * n: music note indicator, you can put any string that indicate your note that help you understand.
 * t: time length of music note.